Bigdataunibo/Lab-of-Big-Data/README.md

 # Install and Import the Essential Libraries

-This repository contains a Google Colab notebook related to Big Data, Green Computing, and LLMs for Time Series.
+This repository contains a Google Colab notebook related to Big Data and Green Computing.

 ## Overview